 In accord with your request, T.Y.
-Lin International (TYLI) is pleased to submit our initial traffic peer review comments with respect to the Railroad Square Development Master Plan project.
-My review is based on the Sketch Plan Submission dated December 15, 2021, prepared by Licht Environmental Design, LLC.
-Given that this is an initial sketch plan submission my comments are broad in nature.
+Lin International (TYLI) is pleased to submit our traffic peer review comments with respect to the Railroad Square Development Master Plan project.
+My review is based on the CBDC Development Plan - Traffic and Parking submission dated February 9, 2022, prepared by Licht Environmental Design, LLC.
+My comments are noted as follows.